Plan a Microsoft Entra self-service password reset deployment

 To reset the password, users go to the password reset portal.
 They must verify the previously registered authentication method or methods to prove their identity.
 If they successfully reset the password, they begin the reset process.

-For cloud-only users, SSPR stores the new password in Azure AD.
+For cloud-only users, SSPR stores the new password in Microsoft Entra ID.

-For hybrid users, SSPR writes back the password to the on-prem Active Directory via the Azure AD Connect service.
+For hybrid users, SSPR writes back the password to the on-prem Active Directory via the Microsoft Entra Connect service.

 Note: For users who have Password hash synchronization (PHS) disabled, SSPR stores the passwords in the on-prem Active Directory only.